TriggeredP/crus-online/README.md

 ## Usefull information

-You can change the nickname, color and skin in the `Player` tab
+You can change the nickname, color and skin in the `Player` tab The `Host` tab has a bunch of parameters that can be changed

 ## Links
 My site: https://triggeredp.site